NCBI-Hackathons/LNCPEP/README.md

 # ncRNA_ML_Features
-A machine learning approach to detect noncoding RNAs
+A machine learning approach to detect noncoding RNAs that encode TUCP's

 ## Please cite our work -- here is the ICMJE Standard Citation: